kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ^ You have an idea for an improvement, but you want to validate that it’s better in some measurable way

-^ A/B testing lets you verify a hypothesis by randomly showing two experiences to a user, and using statistical analysis to determine which performs better
+^ A/B testing lets you verify a hypothesis

+^ randomly showing two experiences your users and using statistical analysis to determine which performs better

 ---